api7/grpc-client-nginx-module/README.md

 ## Debug

-Because cgo doesn't work after `fork`, we have to load the Go library at runtime in each worker.
+Because go's scheduler doesn't work after `fork`, we have to load the Go library at runtime in each worker.

-In consequence of that we can't use dlv to debug the process.
+As a consequence of that, we can't use dlv to debug the process.
 Therefore we need to use `log debug`.
-All log printed by std log library will be written to file `/tmp/grpc-engine-debug.log`.
+All logs printed by the std log library will be written to file `/tmp/grpc-engine-debug.log`.

 ## TODO

 * resolve `import` in the loaded `.proto` file
 (we can handle it like what we have done in Apache APISIX)
-* very big integer in int64 can't be display correctly due to the missing int64 support in LuaJIT.
+* very big integer in int64 can't be displayed correctly due to the missing int64 support in LuaJIT.